kristofzerbe/kiko.io/source/_posts/2021/Generate-Social-Media-Images-Automatically.md

   - A-New-Blog-Customizing-Hexo
 ---

 From day one of this blog I wanted to combine two of my passions: tech stuff and photography.
 All these photos I have shot myself in recent years and now they are representing my thoughts & findings about digital technology.
-I wrote about my approach to provide these images in my post {% post_link 2020/Automatic-Header-Images-in-Hexo %}.
+I wrote about my approach to provide these images in my post {% post_link Automatic-Header-Images-in-Hexo %}.

 When I share one of my posts on social media I provide the appropriate image as a visual anchor to my writing.
 The technique behind this are the ``meta`` tags in the HTML of my posts: